-The little fisherman village was soon to become very well populated, and imposing, lavish villas started emerging all around.
-Cannes' reputation started to attract the wealthiest Clergymen, the most affluent of which was Thomas Robinson Woolfield.
+The little fishing village was soon to become very well populated, and imposing, lavish villas started emerging all around.
+Cannes' reputation started to attract the wealthiest Clergymen, the most affluent being Thomas Robinson Woolfield.
 Mr Woolfield became very active in the community, and contributed to developments such as the first Anglican Church.

 Lord Brougham and Mr Woolfield had played an immense role in the promulgation of the region, but despite their efforts, they remained amateurs.
 A true professional was required.
-An increasing number of wealthy Englishmen were seeking to acquire a spot on the esteemed French Riviera, however the lack of professionals in this sector, the middleman between those pursuing the sale of their unused land and those in quest of an exceptional property, slowed the prosperity of the region down.
-Deficiency created the requirement.
-The most remarkable of Mr Woolfield’s actions on the Riviera was to convey the man of the situation.
+An increasing number of wealthy Englishmen were seeking to acquire a spot on the esteemed French Riviera; however, the lack of professionals in this sector, and of a middleman between those pursuing the sale of their unused land and those in quest of an exceptional property, slowed down the prosperity of the region.
+Deficiency created the requirement and Mr Woolfield filled the gap by finding the right man for the job.

 The quest for the most prestigious properties was launched.
-In 1854, at the age of 20 John Taylor was called upon by Mr woolfield to work as a gardener in his Cannes domain.
-It was then that he began to mingle amongst the high society.
+In 1854, at the age of 20, John Taylor was called upon by Mr Woolfield to work as a gardener in his Cannes domain.
+It was then that he began to mingle with high society.

-John Taylor’s expertise soon became apparent for all seeking to acquire a spot on the esteemed French Riviera, and thanks to his cunningness and flair he rapidly became the reference in luxury real estate.
+John Taylor’s expertise soon became apparent to those seeking to acquire a spot on the esteemed French Riviera, and thanks to his skill and flair he rapidly became the reference in luxury real estate.

 John Taylor's unique entrepreneurial talent allowed him to become a pioneer by opening up the first real estate agency in 1864 at the age of 30.

-His remarkable reputation and immense success incited him to be appointed British Vice-Consul in Cannes, and Member of the Royal Victorian Order, and so, in 1884, he became … Sir John Taylor.
-2 Years later his son Walter joined force with his admirable father.
-In true family spirit, Walter’s son, Jack was then soon to jump on board.
+His remarkable reputation and immense success led to his appointment as British Vice-Consul in Cannes and Member of the Royal Victorian Order and so, in 1884, he became … Sir John Taylor.
+Tow Years later his son Walter joined forces with his admirable father.
+In true family spirit, Walter’s son Jack soon came on board.
 John Taylor managed an exceptional portfolio for the British, French and American nobility and political class, amongst them the Prince of Wales, King Edward VII, the French royal family, Lord Brougham and William Gladstone.

-The company continued to expand extending to Nice, Monaco, SaintJean-Cap-Ferrat, Saint-Tropez, with the company headquarters on the Croisette in Cannes.
+The company continued to expand, extending to Nice, Monaco, Saint-Jean-Cap-Ferrat and Saint-Tropez, with the company headquarters on the Croisette in Cannes.

 An International Dimension

 In the 1990s John Taylor was acquired by Michel Pastor.
 Preserving John Taylor’s remarkable legacy and keeping the flame of family tradition, Michel Pastor, in 2006, appointed his daughter Delphine Pastor as president of the Group.
-Since then the company has expanded internationally and recently opened new agencies in Courchevel, Megeve, Milan, Paris, Geneva, Gstaad, London and Doha.
-Since last year, John Taylor has opened three new agencies in Berlin, Madrid and Malta, and signed an exclusive alliance with the Corcoran Group, the leading real estate brokerage firm on the East Coast of the United States of America.
+Since then the company has expanded internationally, especially in Europe and the Gulf Region, and signed an exclusive alliance with the Corcoran Group in 2014, the leading real estate brokerage firm on the East Coast of the United States of America.